KTkodehode/eCommerce-page/README.md

-# eCommerce-page - Mobil Version only
+# eCommerce-page - Mobile Version only